libreddit/libreddit/README.md

 Libre + Reddit = [Libreddit](https://libredd.it)

 - 🚀 Fast: written in Rust for blazing fast speeds and safety
-- ☁️ Light: no javascript, no ads, no tracking
+- ☁️ Light: no JavaScript, no ads, no tracking
 - 🕵 Private: all requests are proxied through the server, including media
 - 🔒 Safe: does not rely on Reddit OAuth or require a Reddit API Key
 - 📱 Responsive: works great on mobile!